cellwebb/mcp-palette/README.md

 ## 🖥️ Installation & Usage

+For installation instructions, see the [Installation Guide](docs/INSTALLATION.md).

 **For End Users:**

 1. Go to the [Releases page](https://github.com/cellwebb/mcp-palette/releases) and download the installer or binary for your operating system (e.g., `.dmg` for Mac, `.exe` for Windows).
 2. Run the installer and follow the prompts to install MCP Palette on your computer.
 3. Launch MCP Palette from your Applications folder (Mac) or Start Menu/Desktop (Windows).

+For usage details and feature explanations, see the [Usage Guide](docs/USAGE.md).

 **For Developers/Contributors:**